How to Read a VIN on a Car (Vehicle Identification Number)

 Some VIN characters may stand for several different manufacturers.

 Here is a list of some of the most common and discontinued manufacturers.
-Manufacturers do change; however, this list should be accurate and up-to-date.
+Although manufacturers change, this list should be accurate and up to date.

 Manufacturer by the VIN